livegnik/2way-poc-design/02-architecture/02-runtime-topologies.md

 ### 8.1 Description

 Multiple backend nodes represent the same user identity on different devices.
-Each node maintains its own local graph and syncs with peers according to State Manager rules.
+Each node maintains its own local graph and syncs with peers according to [State Manager](managers/09-state-manager.md) rules and [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).

 ### 8.2 Component placement